-

 Brief description

-A traumatic contusion or haematoma (bruise) involves a blood collection in the skin, tissue or organ as a result of a direct blow or injury.
-This type of tissue damage and internal bleeding
+A traumatic contusion or haematoma (bruise) refers to a localised collection of blood within the skin, tissue or organ as a result of a direct blow or injury.
+This physical force causes tissue damage and internal bleeding.
+Some traumatic contusions or haemorrhage can continue to enlarge due to persistent bleeding.
+Traumatic contusions can affect various structures, including organs such as the heart, pericardium, and lungs.

-Some haematomas can compress surrounding structures such as nerves, and vessels.
-An acute compartment syndrome due to the blood collection is considered an integral manifestation of the contusion.
+In some cases, haematomas may compress surrounding structures such as nerves and blood vessels.
+An acute compartment syndrome secondary to blood collection is also considered an integral manifestation of a traumatic contusion.

 Confirming the diagnosis